swiftlang/swiftly/README.md

 ## FAQ

+#### Why not install Swift through the package manager (e.g. `apt` or `yum`)?

+Swift.org currently provides experimental [`.rpm` and `.deb`](https://forums.swift.org/t/rpm-and-debs-for-swift-call-for-the-community/49117) packages that allow you to install Swift via your package manager.
+While these are an effective way to install and update a single version of Swift, they aren't well suited to the task of installing multiple Swift toolchains that you can easily switch between. swiftly's target audience are Swift developers that switch between versions for the purposes of testing their libraries and applications.
+The `.deb` and `.rpm` also currently don't provide support for snapshot toolchains.

 #### How is this different from [swiftenv](https://github.com/kylef/swiftenv)?

 swiftenv is an existing Swift version manager which already has much of the functionality that swiftly will eventually have.
 It's an awesome tool, and if it's part of your workflow then we encourage you to keep using it!
 That said, swiftly is/will be different a few ways:

-- swiftly is optimized for ease of installation.
-Ideally, this will be done with a bash one-liner similar to homebrew and rustup.
-In addition, swiftly won't require any system dependencies to be installed on the user's system.
-While swiftenv is also relatively easy to install, it does involve cloning a git repository or using Homebrew, and it requires a few system dependencies (e.g. bash, curl, tar).

 - swiftly is being built as a community driven effort led by the Swift server workgroup, and through this collaboration, swiftly will eventually become an official installation tool for Swift toolchains.
-As first step towards that, swiftly will help inform the creation of API endpoints maintained by the Swift project that it will use to retrieve information about what toolchains are available to install, and verify their expected signatures. swiftenv currently uses a third party API layer for this.
+As first step towards that, swiftly will help inform the creation of API endpoints maintained by the Swift project that it will use to retrieve information about what toolchains are available to install and to verify their expected signatures. swiftenv currently uses a third party API layer for this.
 Using an official API reduces the avenues for security vulnerabilities and also reduces the risk of downtime affecting Swift installations.
 Note that this is planned for the future--swiftly currently uses the GitHub API for this purpose.

 - swiftly will be written in Swift, which we think is important for maintainability and encouraging community contributions.